rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-Followed by the message resolvers in the *src/resolvers/message.js* file:
+Next, add the message resolvers in the *src/resolvers/message.js* file:

 {{< highlight javascript >}}
 import uuidv4 from 'uuid/v4';